JiyaBera/summerinternship2024_D23IT163/README.md

 # summerinternship2024_D23IT163

 This internship is for the software development role for "Web Technologies" domain.
-It is _ month internship.
-I have been assigned the task of developing the User panel in IOT in React.js .
+It is 1 month internship.
+I have been assigned the task of developing the User panel and Admin panel in IOT in React.js .

 13/5/2024 - 14/5/2024
 -> Explored for the IOT-based project's user-side template on demand over the internet comprising both free and paid ones.